 A personality is defined by the different patterns of thoughts, behaviors, and emotions a person uses to connect with and comprehend the world.
 When a person has a personality disorder, their personality traits or patterns of thinking, feeling, and behaving are “maladaptive” thus hindering them from having proper and fulfilling interactions within their personal and social lives.
 Most often, personality disorders are deemed as an “ego-syntonic” mental health condition, meaning the person suffering from the disorder is unaware that they have an issue and according to the Cleveland Clinic, it is estimated that upwards of 13% of the world’s population suffers from one or more personality disorders.
 Within the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), there are ten personality disorders classified into three groups (Cluster A, Cluster B, and Cluster C).

 It’s common for a patient to have symptoms of more than one personality disorder for they tend to overlap.
 Doctors may struggle with attributing one disorder to a patient leading them to diagnose a “personality disorder not otherwise specified (PDNOS)” and carry forward with what is known as a “differential diagnosis“.
-Other mental illnesses that have commonalities with histrionic disorder include narcissistic personality disorder due to the similar narcissism and attention-seeking qualities; borderline personality disorder due to the similar intense emotional landscape; dependent personality disorder due to the similar strong desire to be near others; and somatic symptom disorder and illness anxiety disorder due to the similar ways in which a patient may use physical ailments to gain attention.
+Other mental illnesses that have commonalities with the histrionic disorder include narcissistic personality disorder due to the similar narcissism and attention-seeking qualities; borderline personality disorder due to the similar intense emotional landscape; dependent personality disorder due to the similar strong desire to be near others; and somatic symptom disorder and illness anxiety disorder due to the similar ways in which a patient may use physical ailments to gain attention.

 Personality Disorder Categories